Estimated reading time: 4 minutes

 The largest weekend market in the world

-Do you enjoy the hectic market atmosphere and love digging the stalls in a hope you’ll find something spectacular?
+Do you enjoy the hectic market atmosphere and digging through the stalls, you’ll find something spectacular.
 If you said yes, your place is in the Chatuchak weekend market in Bangkok.
-If you said no, however, you should still give a chance to the mother of all the markets and maybe after a day at Chatuchak you’ll become the biggest market lover.
+If you said no, however, you should still give the mother of all markets a chance, and maybe after a day at Chatuchak, you’ll become the most significant market lover.

 What can you buy from Chatuchak market?

 In Chatuchak market, there’s everything for everyone and even more.
 You just name it and there you go!
 More than 15 000 market stalls are spread across 35 acres and divided into 27 sections.
 In every section, the vendors are selling different items from the different categories.
 For example vintage Levi’s jeans and vans for the hipsters, design clothes and accessories for the fashionistas and an unlimited amount of different kind of flavors for the food lovers.
 However, lots of overpriced rubbish can also be found so try not to get blind in the heaven of goods.

 How should you prepare before going to Chatuchak?